mozilla/dxr/docs/source/getting-started.rst

 The easiest way to get DXR working on your own machine is...

 1. Get the source code you want to index.
-2. If it's C or C++, tell DXR how to build it.
+2. If it a language analyzed at build time (like C++ or Rust), tell DXR how to build it.
 3. Run :program:`dxr index` to index your code.
 4. Run :program:`dxr serve` to present a web-based search interface.